 Allowance for Credit losses on Off-Balance Sheet Credit Exposures - The Company estimates expected credit losses over the contractual period in which the Company is exposed to credit risk via a contractual obligation to extend credit, unless the obligation is unconditionally cancellable by the Company.
-The allowance for credit losses on off-balance sheet credit exposures is reported on the Consolidated Statements of Financial Condition in other liabilities section and is adjusted through a provision for credit losses.
-The estimate includes consideration of the likelihood that funding will occur and an estimate of expected credit losses on commitments expected to be funded over its estimated useful life.
+The allowance for credit losses on off-balance sheet credit exposures is reported on the Consolidated Statements of Financial Condition in other liabilities section and is adjusted through a provision for credit losses reported on the Consolidated Statements of Income in other expenses.
+The estimate includes consideration of the likelihood that funding will occur and an estimate of expected credit losses on commitments expected to be funded over the commitment's estimated useful life.

 Series A Preferred Stock - Holders of the Company's Series A preferred stock will be entitled to receive dividends when, as and if declared by the Company's board of directors, in the same per share amount as the common stockholders.
-No dividends will be payable on the common stock unless a dividend identical to that paid on the common stock is paid at the same time on the Series A preferred stock.
-Therefore Series A preferred stock is treated as common stock for EPS calculations.
+No dividend for any quarterly period will be payable on the common stock unless a dividend identical to that paid on the common stock is paid at the same time on the Series A preferred stock.
+Therefore, Series A preferred stock is treated as common stock for EPS calculations.
 Series A preferred stock has no voting rights.
 In the event of a dissolution of the Company, Series A preferred stock is entitled to the payment of any declared and unpaid dividend, and then will share in dissolution proceeds, if any, with the shares of common stock.